-(Subject to change without notice)

-One-time application fee (non refundable)
+One-time application fee (non refundable) \$15 One-time matriculation fee (non refundable) \$15 Late application fee, non refundable (if complete application package not received

 One-time matriculation fee (non refundable)

 Late application fee, non refundable (if complete application package not received

-two weeks prior to registration)\$20
+two weeks prior to registration)

-Fnolish 100 surcharge
+English 100 surcharge

 Mathematics 090 or 095 surcharge (per course)

-Darkroom fee (IOLI 104 students) \$20
+Reading Skills Improvement 095 surcharge

 Applied music fee (per credit hour) \$50

-Griffon Edge Program
+Griffon Edge Program\$ 100

 Audit fee same as regular fee

-College credit by examination (single-level, per test) \$70
+College credit by examination (single-level, per test)

-College credit by examination (multilevel, per sequence)
+College credit by examination (multilevel, per sequence) \$ 75

-Student Housing-Suite Complex\$ 2,198
+Student Housing-Suite Complex

 (room and board, per semester, double room, 20 meals)

 Student Housing-Apartment Complex

 (room and board, per semester, double room, 20 meals)

+Student Housing-Living Learning Center

+(room and board, per semester, double room, 20 meals)

-Student Housing security deposit (subject to refund)
+Student Housing security deposit (subject to refund) \$100

-Graduation fee (all candidates)
+Graduation fee (all candidates) \$ 25

 Laboratory materials and/or breakage cost

-Physical education facility fee

-Transcript fee
+Transcript fee \$ 5

 Late Registration fee

-Schedule Change fee \$50

 Tuition Payment Plan Enrollment Fee

-Late Payment Fee \$ 20
+Late Tuition Payment Plan Enrollment Fee

+Late Payment Fee\$20

-Non-sufficient Funds Fee
+Non-sufficient Funds Fee\$20

 Motor Vehicle Registration fee (non refundable)

 One vehicle included in Access Fee

-Each additional vehicle
+Each additional vehicle \$ 10

-Pople coments \$ 5
+Replacements

-Students who complete the registration process must agree to pay the College according to an agreed upon payment schedule with the Business Office in SS/C 104.
+Students who complete the registration process must agree to pay the University according to an agreed upon payment schedule with the Business Office in Eder Hall 104.
 Students that fail to meet the requirements of the payment schedule may have a hold placed on their records, which will prevent them from registering for future semesters, making schedule adjustments and/or receiving an academic transcript.

-^{} Should there be a default or withdrawal from the College, the balance of the account must be paid within thirty (30) days after the default.
+Should there be a default or withdrawal from the University, the balance of the account must be paid within thirty (30) days after the default.
 Students who default on their tuition payment plan will be assessed an additional INTEREST RATE OF 10% PER ANNUM.
 All attorney's fees, other costs and charges necessary for the collection of the unpaid balance on defaulted accounts shall be assessed against the student.